Beliathal/QFILHelper/README.md

 <li>	PartitionsList.xml no longer needed </li>
 <li>	LUN and partition info is pulled directly from the GPT headers </li>
 <li>	The app now has access to all the info about hidden partitions and LUNs </li>
-<li>	Backward compatibility with back-ups created with previous (except for hidden partitions/LUNs) </li>
+<li>	Backward compatibility with back-ups created with previous veriouns (except for hidden partitions/LUNs) </li>
 <li>	Added optional NTFS compression: - NTFS </li>
 <li>	Added userdata backup (with compression enabled, takes at-least 40 mins on a "good" hardware) </li>
 <li>	Added option to erase partitions (not fully tested) </li>